 Yes, some restaurant chefs do make ‘Hyderabadi’ chicken biryani with red-yellow-green capsicums in it.
 I have tried this type of dish in a local restaurant, and I have to say it didn’t even taste like regular biryani.

 Having said that, do not shy away from adding fried onions in it.
-These crisp onions bring silky texture and mildly sweet taste to the dish.
+The crispy onions bring silky texture and mildly sweet taste to the dish.

-You just can’t compromise on the quality of rice.
-It is one of the important ingredients of this recipe, and that’s why you should use good quality of Basmati rice.
+You just can’t compromise on the quality of rice!
+It is one of the important ingredients of this recipe, and that’s why you should always use good quality of Basmati rice.

 When the rice is cooked properly, it should rise as much as double in size.
 It should also smell very pleasant.
-If it doesn’t show any of these results, you don’t have the best rice!
+If it doesn’t show any of these characters, you don’t have the best rice for Biryani!